Last updated December 9, 2022

-Scroll down to learn more about: Testing Consent, Diagnostic Testing, and Frequently Asked Questions.
+Scroll down to learn more about: Testing Consent, Diagnostic Testing, Order At-Home Tests, and Frequently Asked Questions.

-Testing may only occur with permission and consent.
-You may provide us with information on your desire to opt-in or opt-out of the COVID-19 testing by completing this COVID Testing Consent form.
-Because the Washington Department of Health requires the district to obtain written parental consent for minor students, and assent/consent for students themselves if they are 18 or over and their own legal guardian, any student or that does not provide consent will not be tested.
+Testing may only occur with permission.
+You may provide us with information on your desire to opt-in or opt-out of the COVID-19 testing by completing the COVID Testing Consent form.

 Staff and students who show any symptoms or have been exposed to COVID-19 will be referred to test for COVID-19.
 Staff and students may be referred to test at their school site, a central location, or with an outside provider.
-If someone tests positive, they will be asked to isolate for at least 5 days and until symptoms have resolved.
+If someone tests positive, they will be asked to isolate for at least 5 days and until symptoms have significantly improved unless asymptomatic.

-If someone tests negative, they will be asked to isolate until symptoms have improved, per the guidance in the Washington State Department of Health COVID-19 Symptom Decision Tree for Schools (please note that as of January 10, 2022, the Decision Tree has not yet been updated to reflect the 5-day isolation/quarantine minimum implemented on January 4).
+If someone tests negative, they will be asked to isolate until symptoms have improved, per the guidance in the Washington State Department of Health COVID-19 Symptom Decision Tree for Schools.

 Order At-Home Tests

 To support access to COVID-19 testing, the federal government is providing up to four (4) rapid antigen tests to each household, starting in late January.
 Order your household’s tests at COVIDtests.gov.

-In addition to tests that will be available through the schools, Washington State Department of Health has a website where you can request free, rapid, at-home COVID-19 test kits to residents of eligible communities.
+In addition.
+Washington State Department of Health has a website where you can request free, rapid, at-home COVID-19 test kits to residents of eligible communities.
 Sign up through Say Yes!
 COVID Test.